 Slow violence and the BP coverups.
 Anne McClintock, counterpunch.

 “Let me tell you something.
 Today we saw three sharks washed up dead on the beach.
 The insides of their noses were black with oil.
 The membranes of their mouths were black with oil.
 Their eyes were black with oil.”
 Steve is a war veteran who has seen a great deal of horror, but he seems to find this memory inordinately upsetting.
 “I am telling you this for the sake of our grandchildren,” he said.
-“We have an apocalypse going on and no one is paying enough attention.”
+“We have an apocalypse going on and no one is paying enough attention.”and

 BP could well stand, not for Beyond Petroleum, but for Beyond Principle.
 In a particularly nefarious act of cost-cutting and labor control, BP has hired prison inmates to do the clean-up, refusing to let them wear respirators, as this makes it visible that conditions are hazardous.
 Nor can they carry cell-phones lest they document the damage.
 Forced labor: slavery déjà vu.
 And there’s an extra perk for BP.
 Private companies like BP who use people on work-release get tax rebates of $2,400 for every worker they employ.